primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-windows/developing-with-vscode.md

 ---
 title: Developing with Visual Studio Code on Windows
 metadata:
-    description: This page describes the steps needed to setup Visual Studio Code for AVBlocks development on Windows
+    description: This page describes the steps needed to setup Visual Studio Code for PrimoBurner development on Windows
 taxonomy:
     category: docs
 ---

 # Developing with Visual Studio Code on Windows

-This topic describes the steps needed to setup Visual Studio Code for AVBlocks development on Windows.
+This topic describes the steps needed to setup Visual Studio Code for PrimoBurner development on Windows.
 These steps have been verified to work on on Windows 11 (22H2).

 ## Visual Studio Code